Middlemore Hospital: Operations

 Middlemore is operated by Counties Manukau Health, offering tertiary hospital and specialist care, as well as a range of other health and social services, for the population of Counties Manukau.
-The defined catchment area stretches from Otahuhu to Port Waikato, and has a population of 525,120 people.
+The defined catchment area stretches from Ōtāhuhu to Port Waikato, and has a population of 525,120 people.
 The population in this area of Auckland continues to expand at a faster rate than the rest of the country (3.2% per year), and this, in conjunction with increasing population age, is expected to require an expansion of inpatient bed numbers to over 1,500 by 2020.

 Inpatient services are also provided at several affiliated facilities: Manukau Surgery Centre, Kidz First Children's Hospital, Pukekohe Hospital, Franklin Memorial Hospital, Botany Downs Maternity Unit and Papakura Maternity Unit as well as dedicated mental health and rehabilitation units.
 Outpatient services are primarily provided at Manukau SuperClinic and Botany SuperClinic.
 Tertiary specialisations include general surgery, vascular surgery, orthopaedic surgery, oral and maxillofacial surgery, burns and plastic surgery, dentistry, as well as specialised medicine, rehabilitation, renal dialysis, and neonatal intensive care.